Biome System Upgrades

 - Temperature (0-1, optional): from any noise or calculation node

-The node outputs a biome index (0..N) that references the World Definition's biome array.
-Connect this output to the Voxel ID, Vegetation ID or Tree ID terminals to drive per-biome block selection, plant placement and tree generation.
+The node provides dedicated Voxel, Vegetation, Tree and Water output ports, each returning a biome index (0..N) into the World Definition's biome array.
+Connect each to the matching terminal (Voxel ID, Vegetation ID, Tree ID, Water ID) to drive per-biome block selection, plant placement, tree generation and water placement.

 Geological Layers (Global Underground Strata)